Huulamnguyen/phase-2-project/README.md

 # App Name: Liam&Eve Marketplace

+## Description:
+- This is an e-commerce Application created by React

 ## App Preview:
 ![AppPreview](https://user-images.githubusercontent.com/63218884/151458004-84f3428b-0775-4cd6-b613-3d0f8f4be3db.png)

 ## App Demo:
+- This demo: allows user to navigate by a Navbar and searching for a product by name.
+- Products have been organized by each category
 ![navbar-searching](https://user-images.githubusercontent.com/63218884/151459042-27068fae-f5bb-45ce-be8f-07f3a9db1136.gif)

+-
 ![add-cart](https://user-images.githubusercontent.com/63218884/151459349-f685ee0c-bd74-4caa-b866-7717a1a8197e.gif)

-## Description:
-- This is an e-commerce Application created by React

 ## Basic Features:
 - Searching a particular product